g-ptasinski/Percolation/README.md

 * Standard deviation
 * The 95% confidence interval boundary values

+To change the default values for lattice size and trials number one should run main.exe or ./main with appropriate commandline arguments:

+'main.exe {lattice side size} {number of trials}

+For example

+'main.exe 10 50'

+Will perform 50 simulations of a 10x10 lattice.

 ### Todo

 - [X] The core functionality, union find, stats